sailpoint-oss/golang-sdk/api_v3/docs/CertificationSummariesAPI.md

 [[Back to README]](../README.md)

-## GetIdentitySummary
+## Summary for Identity

 > CertificationIdentitySummary GetIdentitySummary(ctx, id, identitySummaryId).Execute()

-Summary for Identity
+This API returns the summary for an identity on a specified identity campaign certification.
+A token with ORG_ADMIN or CERT_ADMIN authority is required to call this API.
+Reviewers for this certification can also call this API.

 ### Example